-6) The compound magnesium chloride (MgCl2) turns into Mg++ and Cl- when placed in water.
+- 6) The compound magnesium chloride (MgCl2) turns into one Mg2+ and two Cl- when placed in water.
 You can guess that the Mg and Cl atoms are held together normally by a(n) bond.

-A) covalent
+- A) covalent

-B) electronegative
+- B) electronegative

-C) hydrogen
+- C) hydrogen

-D) ionic
+- D) ionic

-Answer: D

-Bloom's Taxonomy: Level 3 Application

-7) The Cl ion has a single negative charge and the atomic number of 17.
-How many electrons are on its innermost shell?

-A) 18

-B) 17

-C) 9

-D) 2

-Answer: D

-Bloom's Taxonomy: Level 2 Comprehension

-8) Which of the following monomers is not paired correctly?

-A) glucose-carbohydrates

-B) amino acids-proteins

-C) nucleotides-nucleic acids

-D) All of these are paired properly.

-Answer: D

-Bloom's Taxonomy: Level 1 Knowledge

-9) In what ways are hydrogen bonds and ionic bonds similar?

-A) Both are based on attraction between atoms that carry differences in electrical charge.

-B) Both are based on attraction between two atoms that carry negative charges.

-C) Both are based on repulsion between atoms that carry differences in electrical charge.

-D) Both involve an even sharing of electrons between atoms.

-E) Both are based on attraction between two atoms that carry positive charges.

-Answer: A

-Bloom's Taxonomy: Level 2 Comprehension
+- 7) In what ways are hydrogen bonds and ionic bonds similar? - A) Both are based on attraction between atoms that carry differences in electrical charge. - B) Both are based on attraction between two atoms that carry negative charges. - C) Both are based on repulsion between atoms that carry differences in electrical charge. - D) Both involve an even sharing of electrons between atoms. - E) Both are based on attraction between two atoms that carry positive charges.

-10) What is the difference between covalent and ionic bonds?

-A) Covalent bonds are the sharing of electrons, whereas ionic bonds are the sharing of protons.

-B) Covalent bonds involve the attraction between slightly charged molecules, whereas ionic bonds involve the attraction between two fully charged ions.

-C) Covalent bonds involve the sharing of neutrons, whereas ionic bonds involve the attraction of slightly charged atoms.

-D) Covalent bonds are the sharing of electrons, whereas ionic bonds involve the transfer of electrons from one atom to another.
+- 8) What is the difference between covalent and ionic bonds? - A) Covalent bonds involve the sharing of electrons, whereas ionic bonds involve the sharing of protons. - B) Covalent bonds involve the attraction between slightly charged molecules, whereas ionic bonds involve the attraction between two fully charged ions. - C) Covalent bonds involve the sharing of neutrons, whereas ionic bonds involve the attraction of slightly charged atoms. - D) Covalent bonds involve the sharing of electrons, whereas ionic bonds involve the transfer of electrons from one atom to another.

-Answer: D

-Bloom's Taxonomy: Level 2 Comprehension

-11) The interaction between two polar molecules would involve .
+- 9) The interaction between two polar molecules would involve .

-A) ionic bonds
+- A) ionic bonds

-B) peptide bonds
+- B) peptide bonds

-C) covalent bonds
+- C) covalent bonds

-D) hydrogen bonds
+- D) hydrogen bonds

-Answer: D

-Bloom's Taxonomy: Level 2 Comprehension